jaidevxb/mcp-data-analyst-agent/README.md

 - Implements **true agentic behavior**
 - Demonstrates **planning, reasoning, and tool orchestration**
 - Built on real data, not toy examples
+- Implements decision-making at runtime instead of static pipelines

 ---